Tips

 Some of the basic goals of myofunctional therapy are:

-- Proper amount of space between your upper and lower teeth (2-3mm in the molars).
+3. Proper space between your upper and lower teeth (2-3mm in the molars).
 If they are too close or too far apart, it can cause problems.

 *NOTE: We are not affiliated with any company that we recommend and do not receive anything for mentioning their products.